Critical phase and spin sharpening in SU(2)-symmetric monitored quantum circuits: Outlook

 \section{Outlook}

 We studied the dynamics of monitored random circuits with SU(2) symmetry, i.e., with three noncommuting charges: the total spin angular momentum's components.
 First, we numerically discovered a purification transition between a mixed phase (at $p<p_{\rm c} \approx 0.35$) and a critical phase (at $p>p_{\rm c}$).
 In the critical phase, the purification time scales as $t_{\rm P}\sim L^2$.
 The purification transition doubles as an entanglement transition, which separates volume-law (at $p<p_{\rm c}$) and subextensive (logarithmic or small-power-law, at $p>p_{\rm c}$) entanglement scalings.
 Even in the measurement-only limit (at $p=1$), the symmetry's non-Abelian nature enables nontrivial entanglement scaling.
 Additionally, we observed a spin-sharpening transition across which there is a parametric change in the time at which one can (in principle) learn the system's total spin by monitoring measurements.
+The time scale is $t\sim L^2$ in the ``spin-sharp'' phase and $t \sim L^3$ in the ``spin-fuzzy'' phase.

 Finally, we interpreted our results within an effective replica statistical-mechanics model.
 The model supports the mixed-phase prediction that $t_{\rm P} \sim e^L$.
-Also, the model also hints at a possible spin-wave mechanism for the $t_{\rm P} \sim L^2$ dynamics in the critical phase.
+Also, the model hints at a possible spin-wave mechanism for the $t_{\rm P} \sim L^2$ dynamics in the critical phase.
 Furthermore, a Lieb-Schultz-Mattis-type anomaly obstruction implies the absence of an area-law phase.
 Instead, the entanglement should scale logarithmically with $L$ in the critical phase, consistently with our numerics.

 Our results open several opportunities for future work.
 One is to understand the purification/entanglement and sharpening transitions analytically.
 Second, one might leverage spin sharpening to observe an MIPT experimentally, avoiding the postselection problem (Sec.~\ref{sec:int}).
 The thermodynamics of noncommuting charges have already been observed experimentally with trapped ions~\cite{kranzl2022experimental}.
 Superconducting qubits, quantum dots, and spinful fermionic atoms are natural candidates, too~\cite{nyh2020noncommuting, nyh2022how}.
+Third, our system offers a playground for numerically exploring the recent result that non-Abelian symmetries constrain local unitary circuits more than Abelian symmetries do and so may constrain chaos more~\cite{marvian2022restrictions,marvian2021qudit,marvian2022rotationally,marvian2023non}.
 Finally, efficient classical and quantum spin-sharpening decoders merit exploration.

 \begin{appendices}

 {\Alph{section}} {\Alph{section} \arabic{subsection}} {\Alph{section} \arabic{subsection} \roman{subsubsection}} \makeatletter\@addtoreset{equation}{section} \theequation{\thesection\arabic{equation}}